-Candidates and committees should prepare for a new requirement taking effect June 11 that will affect the receipt, reporting and handling of contributions as well as the reporting of certain expenditure activity.
+Candidates and committees should know about a requirement that took effect June 11, 2020.
+It affects the receipt, reporting and handling of contributions as well as the reporting of certain expenditure activity.

 No contribution, expenditure, political advertising, or electioneering communication may be made or sponsored by a foreign national, financed in any part by a foreign national, or have a foreign national involved in the decision-making in any way.

 In short, foreign nationals cannot be involved in financing or making decisions about financing electoral activities.

 A contribution, expenditure, political advertising, or electioneering communication is "financed in any part by a foreign national" if the person making the contribution or expenditure, or sponsoring the advertisement or communication, uses a funding source that includes, in whole or in part, anything of value greater than a de minimis amount received from a foreign national for less than full consideration.
 Such value may include, but is not limited to, a loan, gift, deposit, subscription, forgiveness of indebtedness, donation, advance, pledge, payment, transfer of funds, or goods and services.